-Then I started to notice a common theme here, all of these epic fails were pumpkin recipes.
-C’mon pumpkin… why can’t we just get along?!?
+But then I started to notice a common theme… all of these epic fails were pumpkin recipes.
+C’mon pumpkin, why can’t we all just get along?!?

 But I am happy to say that this recipe combo, healthy spins and all, is probably one of my favourite things to eat.
-Breakfast, lunch, dinner, dessert, slathered in the BIGGEST spoonful of almond butter.
+Breakfast, lunch, dinner, dessert, slathered with almond butter.

 Paleo Pumpkin Bread